joeattardi/github-pr-dashboard/README.md

 ### Setup parameters

- * "apiBaseUrl" : String ( default value : https://api.github.com ) - Base Rest Api which will be used
+ * "apiBaseUrl" : Base Rest Api which will be used
  * "username": Account username to login
  * "password": Account password to login
  * "groupByRepo":  Use this option with true value for group the results by repository ( true | false )